What Defines a Group?

 The type A geek in me is excited to start planning now for our beach reunion (and I just might!).
 I figure, if I plan it, shouldn't I get the best room?
 You know, the one with the king bed and sweeping ocean view.

-A group, as defined by TripHub, is anything outside the immediate nuclear family.
+At Group Trip Advisor, we believe a group is anything outside the immediate nuclear family.
 This may be a group of five women taking a spa vacation to Phoenix, eight guys going skiing in Colorado, or a multi-generational family reunion with 50 participants.
 Essentially, if there's more than one payment mechanism (i.e. two different credit cards), it is a group.
-TripHub is re-defining group travel (for small leisure groups, that is) based on the way consumers actually travel.